 - Phrase Match shows your ads for searches that match a phrase or are a variation of a phrase.
 This is especially important as people search in long-tail sentences, more so than keywords.

-10. Amplify your offers and events on your Google My Business profile
+10. Amplify your offers and events on your Google Business Profile

-Reminder: This is also a great time to update your holiday hours on your Google My Business profile to keep customers up-to-date on when you’ll be open during the holiday season.
+Reminder: This is also a great time to update your holiday hours on your Google Business Profile to keep customers up-to-date on when you’ll be open during the holiday season.

 11. Run a display campaign with retargeting to get more customers